inkdropapp/docs-old/src/pages/faq.md

 - on Windows: `%APPDATA%/inkdrop`
 - on Linux: `~/.config/inkdrop`

-The config file is `config.cson` in that directory.
+The config file is `config.json` in that directory.

 ## `Setup.exe` gets quarantined as a virus threat by Windows Defender